 An antivirus program may be preinstalled on your computer.
-HP strongly recommends that you use the antivirus program of your choice to fully protect your computer.
+It is strongly recommended that you use the antivirus program of your choice in order to fully protect your computer.

 For more information about computer viruses, type support in the taskbar search box, and then select the HP Support Assistant app.